grenzland.club

 grenzland.club is a hobbyist project to run a shared UNIX-like computer for role playing games enthusiasts.
 It’s related, and currently also still connected to the Grenzland Discord Instance.
 It’s an old school thing for sure.
 If you remember how computers worked in the 1990s using grenzland.club should feel eerily familiar.
 It’s also a community thing.
 If you’ve ever heard of the tildeverse you’ll have an idea how grenzland.club works.
 It’s kind of a tilde system, too.
 We dig being excellent to each other.
 If you think all of this sounds awesome you’re welcome to sign up.

-In short the procedure goes like this: generate a public ssh key and send it to https://grenzland.club/~lkh, along with your preferred user handle.
+If this sounds good to you, the signing up procedure goes like this: generate a public ssh key and send it to ˜lkh, along with your preferred user handle.

 ˜lkh will get back to you with a password and notify you, when your key has been installed.
 From then on you should be able to log in.
 For a longer explanation, especially on how to generate that "ssh key" see below.